8 Natural Headache Remedies

-Migraines can last from a few hours to a few days and usually occur one or more time a month.
-They normally come with a few other symptoms, such as sensitivity to light, noise or smells; nausea or vomiting; loss of appetites; and upset stomach or belly pain.
+Migraines can last from a few hours to a few days and usually occur one or more times a month.
+They normally come with a few other symptoms, such as sensitivity to light, noise or smells; nausea or vomiting; loss of appetite; and upset stomach or belly pain.

 But what actually causes these headaches?

-Generally headaches are down to signals being sent from the blood vessels and muscles in the head, but there are a few different triggers that can cause headache, such as:
+Generally, headaches are down to signals being sent from the blood vessels and muscles in the head, but there are a few different triggers that can cause a headache, such as:

-One of the more successful headache remedies, not only because it’s safer than treating it with a painkiller, because people who suffer with headaches or migraines often have low levels of magnesium.
-Those prone to low levels are those with diabetes, heart disease, alcoholism, and those on diuretic for blood pressure.
+One of the more successful headache remedies, not only because it’s safer than treating it with a painkiller, but because people who suffer from headaches or migraines often have low levels of magnesium.
+Those prone to low levels are those with diabetes, heart disease, alcoholism, and those on diuretics for blood pressure.

 Magnesium can block the pain-transmitting chemicals in the brain and taking 200-600mg of magnesium a day can reduce the frequency of headaches.
 To increase your intake, eat food with lots of fibre or take supplements.
-Other foods high in magnesium are beans, whole grains, seeds, nuts and vegetables like broccoli and leafy greens.
+Foods high in magnesium are beans, whole grains, seeds, nut, and vegetables like broccoli and leafy greens.

 2. Gluten-free diet

 If you’re slightly intolerant to gluten, eating it can cause headaches.
-Try a gluten-free diet if you’re struggling with recurring ones, but you don't necessarily have to cut it out completely, but just cutting back a little could help.
+Try a gluten-free diet if you’re struggling with recurring ones, but you don't necessarily have to cut it out completely.
+Just cutting back a little could really help you!
 Pay attention to how you feel and eat more or less gluten over time to find your happy balance.